Higher Ground (film): Filming

 Principal photography for the film began in June 2010 in the Hudson Valley region, lasting approximately one month.
 Filming locations included the city of Kingston, the village of Ellenville, and the hamlets of Kerhonkson and Stone Ridge, New York.
 The film also shot scenes at Rondout Valley High School in Accord, New York.

 Distribution

 Release

 The film had its world premiere on January 23, 2011, at the Sundance Film Festival.
-Shortly after, Sony Pictures Classics acquired North American, Australian and New Zealand distribution rights to the film.
+Shortly after, Sony Pictures Classics acquired North American, Australian and New Zealand distribution rights to the film; the company later bought all rights for France, the United Kingdom, Ireland, Germany, Austria, the Benelux, Scandinavia, Italy, Portugal, Spain, South Africa, Eastern Europe, Latin America and Asia as well.
 It went on to screen at the Tribeca Film Festival, and the Los Angeles Film Festival.
 The film was given a limited release in the United States opening in three theaters on August 26, 2011.
 Due to Hurricane Irene, two of the three theaters were closed on Saturday and Sunday on its opening weekend.

 It was released in New Zealand on March 1, 2012.